Home ยป By Course ยป Main Dishes ยป Traditional Frikadellen (German Meatballs)

 How to Serve Frikadellen

-In Germany Frikadellen are commonly served with potato salad (try our German Potato Salad and Creamy Potato Salad) or a crusty roll slathered with mustard.ย Many also eat them with mashed potatoes, and vegetables.ย In Denmark they’re also commonly eaten on rugbord (Danish rye bread – click for recipe) with pickled red cabbage or slices of pickle.ย In both countries they’re a popular picnic food because they transport easily and are also good cold.
+In Germany Frikadellen are commonly served with potato salad (try my German Potato Salad and Creamy Potato Salad) which is my favorite way to enjoy them, or on a crusty roll slathered with mustard, which makes a great to-go lunch.
+Many Germans also eat them with mashed potatoes and vegetables, including Rotkohl or Sauerkraut.
+Some great non-German accompaniments for Frikadellen include Creamy Coleslaw, Freezer Slaw, Broccoli Salad, and Macaroni Salad.
+In Denmark where they’re known as Frikadeller, they’re commonly eaten on rugbord (Danish rye bread) with pickled red cabbage or slices of pickle.
+In both countries they’re a popular picnic food because they transport easily and are also good cold.

 Tips for Achieving the Perfect Frikadellen